leangjia/blender_docs/manual/editors/3dview/navigate/views.rst

 Lock
    If you want to be able to rotate each view, you can uncheck the *Locked* option.
 Box
    Syncs the view position between side views.
-(Requires *Lock* to be enabled).
+(Requires *Lock* to be enabled.)
 Clip
    Clip objects based on what is visible in other side views.
-(Requires *Box* to be enabled).
+(Requires *Box* to be enabled.)